pindi-krishna/pindi-krishna.github.io/_pages/home.md

 ---
 I'm currently a <b>master's student in Psychology and Learning Sciences</b> at <a href="https://www.lmu.de/en/about-lmu/index.html">Ludwig-Maximilians-Universität München</a> (LMU Munich).

-I’m <b>interested in how children come to understand and obtain knowledge about the world</b>, and what role <b>curiosity, inquiry, and exploration</b> play in these processes.
+I’m <b>interested in how children come to understand and obtain knowledge about the world</b>, and what role <b>curiosity, inquiry, and playful exploration</b> play in these processes.

 Relatedly, I’m also passionate about encouraging curiosity, inquiry, and exploration in formal and informal learning environments, especially to <b>foster children’s scientific literacy and reasoning</b>.
-How can we design and facilitate effective, engaging, and personalized learning experiences for young students?
+How can we best design and facilitate effective, engaging, and personalized learning experiences for young students?

 In my free time, I sometimes <a href="/writings/">blog</a> and dabble in small <a href="https://github.com/adaniabutto">webdesign / data viz / miscellaneous coding projects</a>.
 I always enjoy exchanging ideas with others, so please don't hesitate to <a href="mailto:adaniabutto@gmail.com">reach out!</a><br><br>